St. Helenans protest Pacaso fractional homeownerships

 Neighbors of other Pacaso homes on Hillview ($418,000 for 1/8 ownership) and Madrona ($525,000) worry that the same thing will happen to their neighborhoods.

-Mari Jansdotter was once a second homeowner herself, but over a year ago she bought a house near RLS Middle School and became a full-time resident.
+Mari Jansdotter was once a second homeowner herself, but she's been a full-time resident for about 10 years.
+A year ago she moved into a house in a family-focused neighborhood near RLS Middle School.
 Thanks to a few Pacaso homes that are in the works nearby, “this is already not the neighborhood I bought my house in,” she said.

 “Then you have commercial visitors in a residential neighborhood,” Jansdotter said.
 “That’s why we have residential zoning in the first place.”